 Tail: well set on, thick and muscular at the base, following the natural line of the croup.
-Tail bones extend to, but not below, the point of hock.
+Tail bones extend to, but not below, the point of the hock.
 Carried with merry action, level or with some moderate upward curve; never curled over back nor between legs.

-Forequarters: Muscular, well coordinated with hindquarters and capable of free movement.
+Forequarters: Muscular, well-coordinated with hindquarters, and capable of free movement.
 Shoulder blades long and well laid back with upper tips fairly close together at withers.
 Upper arms appear about the same length as the blades, setting the elbows back beneath the upper tip of the blades, close to the ribs without looseness.
 Legs, viewed from the front, straight with good bone, but not to the point of coarseness.
 Pasterns short and strong, sloping slightly with no suggestion of weakness.
 Dewclaws on forelegs may be removed, but are normally left on.

 Feet: medium size, round, compact, and well knuckled, with thick pads.
 Excess hair may be trimmed to show natural size and contour.
 Splayed or hare feet to be faulted.

 Hindquarters: Broad and strongly muscled.
 Profile of croup slopes slightly; the pelvic bone slopes at a slightly greater angle (approximately 30 degrees from horizontal).
 In a natural stance, the femur joins the pelvis at approximately a 90-degree angle–stifles well bent; hocks well let down with short, strong rear pasterns.
 Feet as in front.
-Legs straight when viewed from rear.
+Legs straight when viewed from the rear.
 Cow hocks, spread hocks, and sickle hocks to be faulted.

 Coat: Dense and water-repellent with good undercoat.
-Outer coat firm and resilient, neither coarse nor silky, lying close to body,may be straight or wavy.
+Outer coat firm and resilient, neither coarse nor silky, lying close to the body, may be straight or wavy.
 Untrimmed natural ruff, moderate feathering on back of forelegs and on underbody; heavier feathering on front of neck, back of thighs and underside of tail.
 Coat on head, paws, and front of legs is short and even.
 Excessive length, open coats, and limp, soft coats are very undesirable.
 Feet may be trimmed and stray hairs neatened, but the natural appearance of coat or outline should not be altered by cutting or clipping.

 Color: Rich, lustrous golden of various shades.
-Feathering may be lighter than rest of coat.
+Feathering may be lighter than the rest of the coat.
 With the exception of graying or whitening of face or body due to age, any white marking, other than a few white hairs on the chest, should be penalized according to its extent.
 Allowable light shadings are not to be confused with white markings.
 Predominant body color which is either extremely pale or extremely dark is undesirable.
 Some latitude should be given to the light puppy whose coloring shows promise of deepening with maturity.
 Any noticeable area of black or other off-color hair is a serious fault.

 Temperament: Friendly, reliable, and trustworthy.
-Quarrelsomeness or hostility toward other dogs or people in normal situations, or an unwarranted show of timidity or nervousness, is not in keeping with Golden Retriever character.
+Quarrelsomeness or hostility toward other dogs or people in normal situations, or an unwarranted show of timidity or nervousness, is not in keeping with the Golden Retriever character.
 Such actions should be penalized according to their significance.

-1. Deviation in height of more than one inch from Standard either way.
+1. Deviation in height of more than one inch from standard either way.